razerofficial/CChromaEditor/README.md

 <a name="PluginSetDevice"></a>
 **PluginSetDevice**

 Changes the `deviceType` and `device` of a `Chroma` animation.
 If the device is changed, the `Chroma` animation will be reset with 1 blank frame.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface